Western Sydney Airport: Economy

 The Federal Government claimed the initial construction phase is expected to generate around 4,000 jobs, and the airport development is expected to create 35,000 jobs by 2035, increasing to 60,000 jobs over time.
 Prime Minister Scott Morrison claimed that the airport would "create 11,000 jobs during construction" and "28,000 within its first 5 years".
 However, such claims were contradicted by the 2017 labour market analysis commissioned by the Government.
 The analysis states that the airport is predicted to directly support 3,231 jobs during construction over eight years, 13,169 from the airport combined with a business park during the first five years of operation, and 24,046 from the combined airport and business park over the following ten years.

-The Western Sydney Aerotropolis is the land use town planning package involving re-zoning and development plans that applies to land around the airport and what will be known as the Western Parkland City.
-The Aerotropolis will become a thriving economic centre in Western Sydney.
-Benefiting from its proximity to the new airport, the Aerotropolis will contribute towards 200,000 new jobs in the Western Parkland City and become a high-skill jobs hub across aerospace and defence, manufacturing, healthcare, freight and logistics, agribusiness, education and research industries.
+Western Sydney Airport will be the linchpin of Aerotropolis Western Sydney, a rezoning and development plan to be applied to the lands around the airport.
+This includes the development of what was formerly known as the Western Parkland City, which in 2023 was gazetted as the new city of Bradfield.
+The development aims to become a high-skilled jobs hub for the aerospace, defense, manufacturing, health care, freight, agribusiness, education and research sectors.